Pre-Amazonian Synod ‘Study Meeting’ Held in Rome

 But he said he was unable to give details of the participants.
 “It’s a study meeting, not for the public,” he said, adding: “There will be others before the synod.”

-Sources, however, have told the Register the invited participants of the study meeting, which took place at a monastery near the Eternal City, included Brazilian Cardinal Claudio Hummes, the general relator of the synod and president of REPAM.
+Sources, however, have told the Register there were 30 invited participants of the study meeting some of whom were Italian.
+It took place at a convent and retreat center on the outskirts of Rome run by the Ancelle di Christo Re Congregation, included Brazilian Cardinal Claudio Hummes, the general relator of the synod and president of REPAM.

 Others were Cardinal Lorenzo Baldisseri, the general secretary of the Synod of Bishops, and Cardinal Walter Kasper, a close theological adviser to Pope Francis.

 Also in attendance was Austrian Bishop Emeritus Erwin Kräutler of the Territorial Prelature of Xingu in Brazil, whom Pope Francis appointed as an expert consultant to the synod.